 - The ordinary revision timetable for ASI Standards is 5 years, or earlier as required.
-ASI's 2017 Standards will thus be due for revision by 2022 or earlier. - We welcome suggestions, feedback and comments on our standards at any time from any interested stakeholder, as well as participation in ongoing Working Groups.
-Please contact us at info@aluminium-stewardship.org - ASI is currently developing its monitoring and evaluation program, to assess the impacts and feasibility of its standards.
-The purpose is to both create transparency and learn from implementation and make improvements for future revisions. - Any stakeholder which has a concern or complaint about ASI's program or processes is encouraged to let us know.
+We welcome suggestions, feedback and comments on our standards at any time from any interested stakeholder, as well as participation in ongoing Working Groups.
+Please contact us at info@aluminium-stewardship.org - ASI's Monitoring & Evaluation Plan was approved by the Standards Committee in April 2019 and sets out the key issues ASI aims to address, the long term goals, desired impacts, expected outcomes and strategies, plus indicators for data collection. - Any stakeholder which has a concern or complaint about ASI's program or processes is encouraged to let us know.
 The ASI Complaints Mechanism aims to ensure the fair, timely and objective resolution of complaints relating to ASI's standards setting processes, certification program, auditor conduct and ASI policies and procedures.
 It serves as an important part of the overall ASI governance model, allowing stakeholders to raise issues of concern and have these investigated and addressed as appropriate.
 The complaints procedure does not replace or limit access to judicial remedies.